moov-io/ach/README.md

 ## Project Status

-Moov ACH is under active development and in production for multiple companies.
+Moov ACH is actively used in multiple production environments.
 Please star the project if you are interested in its progress.
-We've built an HTTP API for ACH file creation and validation.
-Currently we support generating and parsing all Standard Entry Class (SEC) codes.
-If you have layers above ACH to simplify tasks or found bugs we would appreciate an issue or pull request.
+The project supports generating and parsing all Standard Entry Class (SEC) codes.
+If you have layers above ACH to simplify tasks, perform business operations, or found bugs we would appreciate an issue or pull request.
 Thanks!

 ## Usage